A visit to Cultus Lake

 I’ve been having somewhat of a problem lately with not only too much on my plate yet again, but too many undone projects all calling me at once.
 The feeling makes my head spin and I’m trying to be kinder to myself.
 My house and garage are once again a total chaotic mess.
 Plus a bored kiddo in the house wasn’t helping.
-So it was time to run away to save my sanity. 🙂
+So it was time to run away for a spell to enjoy life!

-We, plus my son’s friend, just spent 3 nights at a local lakefront campsite only 15 min away from us.
+We, plus my son’s friend, just went camping for 3 nights at a local lakefront campsite only 15 min away from us.
 It appears the vacation spots I’m most drawn to involve a body of water, so this last one was an absolute feast for my eyes and soul.

 Photos: Cultus Lake, BC Canada ~ Aug 2010